dewchan01/assignment_demo_2023/README.md

 I used [Postman Desktop App](https://www.postman.com/downloads/) to test both APIs.
 You can refer this [json](msgsys.postman_collection.json) file to make a quick import and test.

+### Unit Testing for RPC Server

+In the [unit test](https://github.com/melvincwng/tiktok_assignment_demo_2023/blob/main/rpc-server/handler_test.go)  provided by [melvincwng](http://github.com/melvincwng), running `go test rpc-server/handler_test.go` only executes the tests defined in the specific `handler_test.go` file.
+This command will only focus on the test file itself and assume that the necessary dependencies are already imported or available in the project.
+Therefore, the errors due to redeclarations and unknown fields in the `rpc-server` package scope will be ignored.

+To ensure comprehensive testing coverage of the entire package, I recommend using the command `go test github.com/TikTokTechImmersion/assignment_demo_2023/rpc-server`.
+This command allows the tests to traverse through the entire `rpc-server` package.

+I made an attempt to write my own unit tests and tried to mock Redis, but I encountered difficulties in executing them.
+As a result, I have kept only the two test cases that passed, while commenting out the rest.

+If anyone has knowledge on how to debug this issue, I would greatly appreciate your assistance.

 ## Send API

 Users can send a message by sending an HTTP POST request to `/api/send`.